jenskutilek/RedArrow-Glyphs/README.md

 ### Usage Instructions

+#### To Display Outline Errors In The Current Glyph

 Open a glyph in Edit View.
 Use View > Show Red Arrows to toggle the arrows.

+#### To Find All Glyphs With Outline Errors

+Go to the Font overview tab and choose the master you want to check.
+Use Edit > Select Glyphs With Outline Errors to select affected glyphs, then add a mark color to them, make a new list filter, or open a new tab.
+Whatever you like best that allows you to step through the glyphs and fix the outline errors.

 ### Troubleshooting